 GRDC Innovation Program 2018

-Funding applications for GRDC’s $5 million Innovation Program 2018 are now open.
+Funding applications for GRDC’s $5 million Innovation Program 2018 are now closed.

 The Program has two distinct components – one aimed at accelerating the development and commercialisation of innovative technologies, and the other aimed at supporting feasibility analysis of innovative business concepts.